Car-Rental Costs

 Fuel

-Paying about $100–150 a week will get you roughly 840 miles in a car that gets 40 miles to the gallon; most rental agencies offer hybrid or diesel cars with better fuel efficiency — ask.
+About $100–150 a week will get you roughly 840 miles in a car that gets 40 miles to the gallon; most rental agencies offer hybrid or diesel cars with better fuel efficiency.
 (See my tips for getting gas in Europe.)

 Tolls

-You'll pay tolls figured on the distance you drive (about 12 cents per mile) for expressways in certain places (especially the Mediterranean countries).
-Some countries, mostly in central Europe, require drivers to buy a sticker ("vignette") for their car window ($10–20).
+You'll pay tolls figured on the distance you drive for expressways in certain places (especially the Mediterranean countries).
+Some countries, mostly in central Europe, require drivers to buy and display a sticker ("vignette") to signify they've paid a road tax ($10–20).
 And in a few countries, freeways really are free (such as Germany's autobahn system).

 Parking

-Estimate $35 a day for parking in big cities (more like $40–55/day in London and Paris — don't park there); otherwise it's usually free, or at least fairly cheap.
+Estimate $35 a day for parking in big cities (more like $40–55/day in London and Paris — don't park there); otherwise fairly cheap and sometimes free.